dave45678/Lesson15/IntroToSpringBoot/Lesson01.md

 assumes the extension, and appends it to the filename at runtime.

 ### What’s a Route?
-Think of this as a part of your application that that can be mapped out so that when you type an address in the browser, the application can visit it.
+A route is a path from the base URL that your application can respond to.
+If your site is served up at http://localhost:8080, then telling a user to go to http://localhost:8080/add means that the route is "/add".
+Telling a user to load http://localhost:8080/ means that the route is "/".

 The default route is mapped out using (“/”).
 This means that when you visit http://localhost:8080 or http://localhost:8080/ when the application is running, the application will run the code in the method